jmfrancklab/pyspecdata/README.rst

 On **Debian** (should also work for **Ubuntu**), we've tested
-``sudo apt-get install -y python3 python3-matplotlib libpython3.7 python3-dev python3-sympy python3-h5py python3-tables python3-scipy python3-setuptools gfortran``.
+``sudo apt-get install -y python3 python3-matplotlib libpython3.7 python3-dev python3-sympy python3-h5py python3-tables python3-scipy python3-setuptools gfortran pip``.
 Then follow the `installation for developers <#installation-for-developers>`_ below.

 On **MacOS**, if you want to install as a developer your python distribution needs to have a working Fortran compiler, since some of the modules use Fortran.
 We have tested ``conda install -c conda-forge fortran-compiler``, followed by